Radoje Ljutovac

 Radoje Ljutovac (4 September 1887 – 25 November 1968) was a Serbian soldier from the village of Poljna, Serbia.
-Private Radoje Ljutovac fought in the First World War in the Serbian Army, and is officially credited with the first shooting down of a military aircraft with Ground-to-Air artillery fire.
+Private Radoje Ljutovac fought in the First World War in the Serbian Army, and is officially credited with the first shooting down of a military aircraft with ground-to-air artillery fire.

-Balkans War
+Balkan War

-During the Balkan wars in 1912–1913, as a gunner, he contributed to the liberation of Serbia from the Ottoman Empire and the defense of Bulgaria.
+During the First Balkan War, as a gunner, he contributed to Serbian operations against the Ottoman Empire and the defense of Bulgaria.